raceintospace/raceintospace/doc/manual/manual.md

     1. It's more realistic: the rocket and booster *both* have to work right, or the launch step will fail.
 In fact, during the Space Race, the Americans didn't consider boosters safe enough for manned flights at all.
 In statistics, the odds of two things *both* succeeding are calculated by multiplying the two probabilities together.
 The other reason for the change was that the old system allowed an unfair exploit: it let players squeak by with a booster that really wasn't ready: in the example above, in BARIS a player might be tempted to try using his booster at less than half safety.
     2. It introduces a new dynamic that offers a significant tradeoff, and a real advantage to non-boosted rockets: so for instance, there is now some real motivation to consider flying Gemini on Titans like we did historically, rather than using boosted Atlases.

 If something should go wrong with your config file or you'd like to return it to the default settings (or if yours is missing one of these options), you can simply rename or delete the file and reopen RIS.
-The game will see it's missing and will create a fresh copy.
+The game will see it's missing and create a fresh copy.

 ### Turn Announcement